atait/klayout-gadgets/examples/instructions.md

 ## There are 3 packages
 lypy_hybrid (klayout), lybar (within lypy_hybrid), lyfoo (pure python)

+lypy_hybrid defines menu buttons. lyfoo is used just for utility functions. lybar does a combination of things: uses lyfoo, uses the GUI elements of pya.
+It also acesses non-GUI elements of pya.
+This case is most relevant to script-based layout from the command-line.

+## Installation/uninstallation behavior
-When you run setup.py in either python package, they will be installed in the system (that's the point), and transferred to the klayout namespace.
+When you run `python setup.py install` in either python package, they will be installed in the system (that's the point), and transferred to the klayout namespace.
+Note: linking will NOT work if you do `pip install .` because it restricts post-install behavior.

-When you install lypy_hybrid through salt, or if you open klayout, lybar will be exported to the system.
+lypy_hybrid does not automatically export lybar to the system.
+You have to press a button to see what would happen normally.

+To emulate the effect of having something in klayout but not system, run setup.py and then, `source clean_system.sh`.
+For the reverse, do `source clean_klayout.sh`.
+This doesn't yet detect windows.

-## Tests
+## Testers
-lypy_hybrid gives you two menu buttons.
+lypy_hybrid gives you three GUI menu buttons.
 One checks for a successful call passing through lybar and lyfoo.
+Another does an explicit GUI thing via lybar.
 Another performs the lybar export to system.
 This is usually done automatically, but is made manual here for illustration.

+There is also a test script to report system status.
+It can be run with `python status.py` or `klayout -r status.py`.

+## Try it
+This is your test flow: run setup.py in both.
+Then clean out either klayout or system or neither.
+Then run the tests to your liking.

+Interesting excercise: clean the system, open klayout.
+Try running status.py as *both* python and klayout -r.
+Then, in the klayout menu, press "export lybar".
+Try the status calls again.

 Does it work the same when klayout.app is launched from Dock vs. command-line?

-Case 1: lyfoo not linked.
-Press the button.
-It should fail.

-Case 2: lyfoo